Mewmp55/DADS7202HW02/README.md

   - **Line 174 change Path to training TFRecord file**.
   - **Line 182 change Path to label map file**.
   - **Line 186 change Path to testing TFRecord**.

+This model pre-trained on the Common Objects in Context (COCO) dataset, which don’t contains Durian pictures.
+Therefore this project required configuring and training the models on Durian Dataset.

+The TensorFlow Object Detection API allows model configuration via the pipeline.config file that goes along with the pre-trained model.

+For This Model, we play around with different setups to test things out and get the best model performance. `As the following model parameters`:

+- Num_classes (int) : 1 :arrow_right: Because we only detect Durian, we set up as 1.
+- Batch_size (int) : 8
+The batch size number must be divisible by 2 and due to the constrain of available memory, so we choose 8.

+- Fine_tune_checkpoint (str): put a path to the pre-trained model of ResNet101 V1 FPN 640x640 (RetinaNet101)  model checkpoint.
+- Fine_tune_checkpoint_type (str): set to detection because we want to train a detection model.
+- Use_bfloat16 (boolean): set to ‘false’ cause we are not going to train a model on a TPU.
+- Label_map_path (str): provide a path to the **label_map.pbtxt** was created previously.
+- Train_input_reader (str): set a path to training TFRecord file train_input_reader.
+- Eval_input_reader(str): set a path to testing TFRecord file.

+### *For The Steps of Training.
+We try several numbers, Begin from 5,000 steps.*
+Number of steps: 2,000 , 5,000 , 10,000

+Cause it depends on our resources as memory and GPU

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/97492504/196518462-62833952-1c11-4428-8d16-06d8fc907e26.png">

 </details>